 Template 5: And if you never received an answer to any of the previous follow-up emails…

 I’m (Your name) from (Company name).
 I sent you an email last week about (Topic).
-At (Name of event), I was very impressed about how you (Achievements).
+At (Name of event), I was very impressed with how you (Achievements).
 I’ve come across your website and it’s amazing how you (Relevant areas).